Media Registration Online Media pre-registration closes on 17 July, at 23.59 CET

 Partner Coverage News Reports by NAM

-NAM will offer news stories on major scientific presentations and host online discussion forums for HIV implementers on www.aidsmap.
+NAM offered news stories on major scientific presentations and host online discussion forums for HIV implementers on www.aidsmap.

 .
-NAM's will publish a free daily news bulletin in English and translated into French, Portuguese, Spanish and Russian.
+NAM's published a free daily news bulletin in English and translated into French, Portuguese, Spanish and Russian.
 Scientific Analysis by CCO Clinical Care Options

-' (CCO) online coverage will begin the week of 18 July and include expert audio highlights, Capsule Summaries of important clinical data, downloadable slidesets, and more.
+' (CCO) online coverage began the week of 18 July and included expert audio highlights, Capsule Summaries of important clinical data, downloadable slidesets, and more.

 Previous editions of the daily bulletin are available here